The most important aspect of carp fishing, and possibly the one that gets overlooked the most, is bankside carp care.

 Attach a pair of forceps to the mat.
 This will ensure that they are always where you need them.
 Always remove the sharp hook from the carp with the forceps, as this prevents the carp from moving the hook to your fingers whilst you try to unhook the carp as it moves.

 are available from a number of companies and the Korda Carp care kits designed by Thinking Anglers are the best available at the moment.
 You can also get product such as Kryston Klinik carp care, which is also a good antiseptic/barrier.
 The Korda kit includes mouth and body liquid treatments with a few swabs included to assist in applying the treatments accurately onto the wounds.

 Weigh slings are available in all shapes and sizes, so choose a sling that is soft and one that will support the fish well whilst it is being weighed.
 A sling with front and rear access zips also makes releasing the carp back into the water a lot easier.

 You need to have your scales next to the mat.
 If you have mechanical scales like Rubin’s or Avon’s, take a little time to wet the sling and zero your scales so they are ready for use when you need them.
 Finally make sure you have got your camera ready to go and within easy reach.

-Now you’re ready, here’s how to use the equipment we have set up;
+Now you’re ready, here’s how to use the carp care equipment you have set up…

 With the carp in the landing net, if you have someone around ask them to help by either holding the carp in the net, or, by wetting the unhooking mat and weigh sling for you.
 With the mat ready remove the arms from the landing net and roll up the net, and before lifting the carp from the water, make sure its pectoral fins are tucked back along its body.